GQDeltex/go-http-proxy/README.md

 # go-http-proxy
-A simple go program to proxy http request through a server with caching.
-Based on go-fiber
+A simple go program to proxy http request through a server with caching

 ## Install requirements
 For now, since there are no prebuilt binaries, you need to have go installed